Ferrous Metal Processing

 If you need to recycle your ferrous metals, whatever the grade, then Morecambe Metals can help.
 We offer a comprehensive ferrous metal recycling service that can include the provision of containers, skips and bins and collection for all ferrous scrap metal.

 If you would like more information about recycling ferrous metals or the service that our approved treatment facility provides, then please don’t hesitate to contact us.
-You can give us a call on 01524 69191 and a member of our expert team will be more than happy to help you.
+You can give us a call on 01524 69191 and a member of our expert team or scrap metal buyers will be more than happy to help you.